steliosot/pwd/Class-2/README.md

 Database changed
 ```

-7. Create a new table called actors, following the following data and specification.
+7. Create a new table called **cities**, following the following data and specification.

    a.
 The table looks like this: